makerdao/community/governance/polls/Initial Flash Mint Module Fee - February 22, 2021.md

 **At the conclusion of this poll the following actions will be taken:**

 * The option with the most votes (excluding 'Abstain') will be used as the initial Flash Mint Module Fee when the Flash Mint Module is deployed.
+* Implementation of the Flash Mint Module will be prioritized by the Smart Contracts Domain Team against other work.

 ---